apache/geode/geode-apis-compatible-with-redis/README.md

 [1] - UNLINK is implemented as a synonym to DEL and does not unlink asynchronously.
 [2] - SLOWLOG is implemented as a NoOp.
 [3] - Redis accepts 64-bit signed integers for the HSCAN cursor and COUNT parameters.
-The Geode APIs compatible with Redis is limited to 32-bit integer values for these parameters.
+The Geode APIs compatible with Redis are limited to 32-bit integer values for these parameters.